 All special course fees are reviewed by the Student Fee Review Committee.
 The committee meets semi-annually in February and September.

-Proposals for course fees greater than $50 per course must be submitted to the Provost's Office in accordance with the deadline shown on the Academic Affairs Calendar.
-Proposals for course fees of $50 or less are also submitted to the Provost's Office.
-Deadlines for receipt of proposals for course fees in both the Spring and Fall semesters are shown on the Academic Affairs Calendar.
+Proposals for special course fees must be submitted to the Provost's Office in accordance with the deadlines shown on the Academic Affairs Calendar.
 These deadlines are fixed and will not be extended.
 Proposals received after the deadline will not be considered until the subsequent review cycle.

 Proposals to establish or modify a special course fee must be submitted on the Special Course Fee Request Form found on the Provost's Office website: http://www.unr.edu/provost/forms-and-documents.
-The proposals must include a justification for the new or increased fee, as well as anticipated revenues and a detailed expense budget.
+The proposal must include a justification for the new or increased fee, as well as anticipated revenues and a detailed expense budget.
 All proposals must be reviewed with the appropriate college fiscal officer and signed by the fiscal officer or dean prior to submission to the Provost's Office.
-The Vice Provost for Faculty Affairs and Planning, Budget and Analysis staff review these documents prior to submitting them to the Student Fee Review Committee and may request revisions.
+The Vice Provost, Faculty Affairs and Planning, Budget & Analysis staff review these documents prior to submitting them to the Student Fee Review Committee and may request revisions.
 Departments or colleges with fee proposals on the committee's agenda must have a representative who is knowledgeable about the fee request present at the meeting to summarize the fee request and answer any questions committee members may have.

-All approved course fee accounts will be established by the Controller's Office within fund 1212.
+All new approved course fee accounts are established upon request to the Controller's Office within FD217.
 Standard practice will be to approve individual accounts for specific course fees to eliminate co-mingling of funds and provide a clear audit trail.
 The amount of revenue generated by the special course fee should closely match expenditures made from the account.
 The purpose of the special course fee is to cover the extraordinary expenses associated with the class.
 Significant cash balances should not accumulate in special course fee accounts unless there is a need to build a reserve to replace or maintain course-specific equipment.
-Planning, Budget and Analysis closely monitors cash balances in fund 1212.
+Planning, Budget & Analysis closely monitors cash balances in FD217.
 Transfers out of course fee accounts will not be allowed unless the transfer is specifically addressed in the fee proposal approved by the committee or necessary to correct a processing or allocation error.